 As long as zero-nicotine e-liquid can be used with a product (like a mod or atomizer) that can also be used with nicotine-containing e-juice, it is regulated the same way.
 It may sound foolish, but that’s how the FDA justified including items like atomizer coils, batteries, and computer software in its definition of tobacco products.

 Because it is defined as a tobacco product, it is illegal for a retailer to sell zero-nicotine e-liquid to anyone under 21.

 Aside from countries that have banned vapes, and those that have no vaping regulations, most nations simply use the legal adult age to set the minimum age to buy vapor products (and other adult products).

-Some countries have a national legal age, but individual states or provinces set legal ages that are higher.
+Some countries have a national legal age, but individual states or provinces are allowed to set legal ages that are higher.
 Canada, for example, has a national minimum age of 18, but many provinces and territories have set 19 as the age to buy vaping products.
 In Australia, sales of nicotine-containing consumer products (except cigarettes) are illegal without a doctor’s prescription, but non-nicotine vapes are allowed, and the age to purchase varies from state to state.

 If you’re planning on traveling to another country with your vaping products, it’s wise to check with authorities in that country before you leave to find the most recent information on vaping laws and practices.

 No one knows when adolescence ends and adulthood begins.
 In fact, it’s different for every person.
 But legislators must decide on a legal age of majority—the age at which a young person is allowed to vote, enter contracts, apply for credit, serve in the military, and buy alcohol, tobacco, and other products considered inappropriate for children.